 2. Breast Soreness and Tenderness.

 Do your breasts feel swollen or tender?
 This is one of the most common early pregnancy symptoms among expecting moms, and it just might mean that you're pregnant.
-Of course, many women report breast soreness during ovulation, about a week before their period.
-But that soreness is part of PMS; if that's the case it will likely go away quickly, maybe after a day or two.
+Of course, many women report breast soreness during ovulation, about two weeks before their period.
+But that soreness can simply be part of PMS; if that's the case it will likely go away quickly, maybe after a day or two.
 If you're pregnant, it is likely that your sore boobs will not only stick around, but may even get a little worse over the course of the next several weeks.
 That's because early pregnancy is associated with increases of pregnancy-related hormones, such as estrogen and progesterone.
 When these hormones increase, the blood flow to your boobs also increases, leaving your boobs a bit larger, firmer, and sore and tender to the touch.
 If you are actually pregnant, these hormones will continue to increase through the first trimester and your breasts will become increasingly sore and tender.
 This means your body is preparing to breastfeed your baby!
 To learn more about the complex range of hormones responsible for these symptoms, check out this list of pregnancy hormones at Babylist.
 To help reduce breast soreness, we have a few suggestions.
 First, make sure you are wearing a well-fitting, supportive, and softly padded bra.
 Second, use cold or warm compresses, such as a washcloth or cold/hot pack from your local drugstore, to reduce the swelling and pain.
 Cold can help reduce inflammation, while warm can help reduce the pain and tenderness.

 3. Spotting and Implantation Bleeding.